Best Genetic Engineering Colleges 2021

 Department of Genome Sciences, University of Washington

-Created recently in 2001 after an amalgamation between erstwhile departments of Genetics and Molecular Biology, the Department of Genome Sciences at University of Washington is steadily gaining recognition as one of the top Genetic Engineering colleges across North America and world.
+Created recently in 2001 after an amalgamation between erstwhile departments of Genetics and Molecular Biology, the Department of Genome Sciences at University of Washington is steadily gaining recognition as one of the top Genetic Engineering colleges across North America and the world.
 Oriented towards research, it offers an acclaimed PhD program that is an enriching combination of several disciplines as well as practical components.
 It is ranked 5th in the US when it comes to Genetics/Genomics/Bioinformatics programs in the US News & World Report.
 Further, the departments also offer Postdoctoral and summer research programs along with providing full funding support, training grants and much more.

 Top Genetic Engineering Colleges in India